getmimo/CourseEngineerChallenge/README.md

 Fingers crossed!

 ## Step 1
 Get the Mimo app [getmimo.com/download](getmimo.com/download) for Android or iOS.
 Create an account and activate Mimo Premium with the coupon code we've sent you.
-Complete the first six skills in the Become a Web Developer track.
+Complete the first six skills in the Learn to Code track.
 Seriously, complete them.
 Only continue to step 2 when you’ve completed them.

 ## Step 2
 Read the Course Engineer’s [Style Guide](https://github.com/getmimo/Teachers/wiki/Style-guide).
 It describes how we write content at Mimo, how we call or spell things, how we punctuate, and so forth.